-Whilst there are other Masters programmes that cover some of the core areas of relevance to public health (such as epidemiology), an MPH provides more coverage of the broad range of other topics that are crucial to working public health, such as communicable disease and sociology.
+Whilst there are other Masters programmes that cover some of the core areas of relevance to public health (such as epidemiology), an MPH provides more coverage of the diverse disciplines that are crucial to working public health, such as communicable disease and sociology.

 Warwick Medical School is internationally renowned, but there are many other reasons why our MPH stands out: there is a fantastic range of optional modules available, so you will be able to choose something in your own area of interest; we have a great teaching faculty across all disciplines who are research and clinically active; and the assignments are structured to be more relevant to your future life as a public health professional compared to other courses (i.e. no exams, but more teamwork and presentations).
 The material also closely aligns with the syllabus for the UK Faculty of Public Health professional exams.
 I chose to do the MPH at Warwick myself a few years ago, sat and passed the Faculty exams a few months later, and have since been very pleased with my decision!